Bayesian Active Learning for Discrete Latent Variable Models: Mixture of linear regressions (MLR)

-To evaluate our active learning framework for MLRs, we first perform two simulations.
-In our first experiment, illustrated in Fig.~\ref{fig:results_mlr}B, the set of possible inputs lie on a unit circle, $10^{\circ}$ apart.
-At any trial, an input from this set is presented and the output arises from one of $K=2$ regression models.
-We fix the state probabilities as $\pi = [0.6, 0.4]$.
-The regression models have the form: $y_t = w_k^\top x_t + \epsilon$ where we fix the generative parameters as: $\vw_1 = [-1,0]$, $\vw_2 = [1,0]$ and $\epsilon \sim \mathcal{N}(0,0.1)$.
-Our second experiment follows the same setup, but selects input from a set of $1000$ candidate points sampled uniformly on the 10-D hyper-sphere.The output again arises from one of the two regression models, now with weights oriented along the first two major axes, $\vw_1 = [1,0,...,0]$ and $\vw_2 = [0,1,0...0]$, and mixing weights $\pi = [0.6, 0.4]$.
+To evaluate our active learning framework for MLRs, we first performed two simulations.
+In our first experiment, illustrated in Fig.~\ref{fig:results_mlr}B, we considered a grid of possible inputs on the unit circle, spaced $10^{\circ}$ apart.
+(This was motivated by the fact that the optimal stimuli for the linear regression model have maximal $L_2$ norm, and thus lie on the surface of a hypersphere centered at zero).
+On every trial, we selected an input from this set and sampled the output from one of $K=2$ regression models.
+We fixed the state probabilities as $\pi = [0.6, 0.4]$.
+The regression models had the form: $y_t = w_k\trp x_t + \epsilon$ where we fixed the generative parameters as: $\vw_1 = [-1,0]$, $\vw_2 = [1,0]$ and $\epsilon \sim \mathcal{N}(0,0.1)$.

+Our second experiment followed the same setup, but selected inputs from a set of $1000$ candidate points sampled uniformly on the 10-D hyper-sphere.
+The output again arse from one of the two regression models, now with weights oriented along the first two major axes, $\vw_1 = [1,0,...,0]$ and $\vw_2 = [0,1,0...0]$, again with mixing weights $\pi = [0.6, 0.4]$.

-The task at hand is to learn the generative parameters of the model: \textit{i.e.} $\{\vw_1, \vw_2, \pi\}$.
-We compare several input-selection strategies including our infomax learning methods (using gibbs sampling and variational inference), a random sampling approach which selects inputs uniformly from the set of all possible inputs, and Deep Adaptive Design (DAD) by \citet{foster_deep_2021}.
+The task at hand is to learn the generative parameters of the model: $\{\vw_1, \vw_2, \pi\}$.
+We compared several input-selection strategies including our infomax learning methods (using Gibbs sampling and variational inference), a random sampling approach which selected inputs uniformly from the set of all possible inputs, and the Deep Adaptive Design (DAD) method proposed by \cite{foster_deep_2021}.
 We adapted the code for DAD to use it for input selection in MLRs (details in \ref{sec:training_dad}).
-In all cases, after input selection, at each trial we infer the model parameters using Gibbs sampling.
+In all cases, after input selection, at each trial we inferred the model parameters using Gibbs sampling.